rmishgoog/starter-go-service/README.md

 # Go microservice with Docker & Kubernetes

-This is a "work-in-progress" repository
+This is a "work-in-progress" repository right now and is based on the learning outcomes from Bill Kennedy's course "Go microservices with Docker & Kubernetes".
-<a href="[https://ardanlabs.com/]" target="_blank">Go service design with docker & Kubernetes with Bill Kennedy from Ardan Labs</a>